Kate Ritchie: Career

-1986–2007

 Ritchie was cast as Molly, the child lead in the 1986 Nine Network–PBL mini-series Cyclone Tracy, starring Chris Haywood and Tracy Mann.
 She started working with Home and Away in 1987, at age 8.
 Production began in July 1987 (shortly before her ninth birthday) and it premiered on the Seven Network on 17 January 1988.
 In 2006, Ritchie played "Nicole" in the ABC film Stepfather of the Bride.
-Whilst promoting Home and Away in the United Kingdom in 2006 with Mark Furze and Jodi Gordon, Ritchie appeared on The Friday Night Project and Loose Women, and appeared on interviews for Five and Five Life.
+While promoting Home and Away in the United Kingdom in 2006 with Mark Furze and Jodi Gordon, Ritchie appeared on The Friday Night Project and Loose Women, and appeared on interviews for Five and Five Life.

+She was involved with the Campbelltown Musical Society.

 In 2006, Ritchie was a contestant on the celebrity singing competition It Takes Two, partnered with Troy Cassar-Daley.
 The pair placed fourth in the competition.
 She co-hosted the second series of It Takes Two with Grant Denyer in 2007.
 In 2007 Ritchie joined Nova radio to co-host the drive show with comedian Akmal Saleh, replacing Matthew Newton.
 She was replaced in May by New Zealand comedian Cal Wilson.

 In September 2007, Ritchie announced that she would be leaving Home and Away in mid-December.
 Her final scenes were filmed on 13 December 2007, and she last appeared on Australian screens as Sally Fletcher on 3 April 2008, with her final episode being screened on UK terrestrial television on 12 May 2008.

-2008–present

 On 14 January 2008, Ritchie began work on the Nova 96.9 breakfast show with Merrick & Rosso.
-Shortly after the 2008 Logie Awards Ritchie did an interview with Rove McManus on Network Ten, her first interview with another network since leaving Home and Away, and her first television appearance since leaving the show.
+Shortly after the 2008 Logie Awards, Ritchie did an interview with Rove McManus on Network Ten, her first interview with another network since leaving Home and Away, and her first television appearance since leaving the show.
 On 16 October Ritchie appeared on pay-TV, on The Merrick & Rosso Show.

 In November, it was revealed that Ritchie would appear in the second series of Underbelly, as Judi Kane, the wife of slain 1970s standover man Les Kane.
 The series screened in 2009.
 This was her first TV drama role since leaving Home and Away.
 Throughout 2009, Ritchie continued her radio role on the Merrick & Rosso and Kate Ritchie Show.

 In 2009 Ritchie became the face of Vaseline.
-It was announced on 7 November 2009 that Ritchie would host the 2009 ARIA Awards on 26 November, alongside actor and fellow Underbelly cast member Gyton Grantley.

 On 10 November 2009, Ritchie announced she would be leaving Nova 96.9's breakfast team and returning to acting.
 In January 2010 it was announced that Ritchie had been cast with a lead role in Nine's new police drama Cops L.A.C.
 The series did not rate well and was cancelled after the season finale.

-In 2012, Ritchie narrated the Australian version of the reality series Don't Tell the Bride, which aired on Ch-10.
+In 2012, Ritchie narrated the Australian version of the reality series Don't Tell the Bride, which aired on Network Ten.
 In early 2013, it was announced that Ritchie was returning to Home & Away, reprising her role as Sally Fletcher.